 - Fully test your site in Staging as a merchant and customer prior to Production deployment

-- Verify the Fastly VCL is uploaded to Fastly
+- Set up Fastly and verify that the Fastly VCL is uploaded

 - Send a ticket with all storefront domains when going live (to be added to the shared SSL (HTTPS) certificate)